The Way: Jesus or Muhammad?

 5:33 Indeed, the punishment of those who fight Allah and His Messenger and go around corrupting the land is to be killed, crucified, have their hands and feet cut off on opposite sides, or to be banished from the land.
 That is a disgrace for them in this life, and in the life to come theirs will be a terrible punishment.

-When you compare Jesus’ message, which is all about love and forgiveness to the Prophet’s which is all about hate, merciless revenge and intolerance for all those who will not submit to the Will of Allah, you have to wonder how Jesus could have so badly misunderstood Allah’s earlier instructions?
+When you compare Jesus’ message, which is all about love and forgiveness Muhammad’s which is all about hate, merciless revenge and intolerance for all those who will not submit to the Will of Allah, you have to wonder how Jesus could have so badly misunderstood Allah’s earlier instructions?

 † Jesus reminded us that His father is a merciful, compassionate, loving God.
 Like Father like Son, Jesus lived the message He was delivering.
 He spread His message on how to get along through completely non-violent, peaceful means and invited His followers to do the same.

-) The Prophet Muhammad, to quote Ayaan Hirsi Ali, “built the house of Islam using military tactics that included mass killings, targeted assassination, torture, lying …”
+) Muhammad, to quote Ayaan Hirsi Ali, “built the house of Islam using military tactics that included mass killings, targeted assassination, torture, lying …”

 Is it conceivable that both men could have been messengers sent by the same god when the message they delivered and the tactics that they used to convey it are so different?

-What about heaven, or Paradise, a place Jesus of Nazareth called home, and the Prophet Muhammad said he spent a night conversing with God?
+What about heaven, or Paradise, a place Jesus of Nazareth called home, and Muhammad said he spent a night conversing with God?

 † Paradise in the New Testament is a spiritual place where men and women are equal and happiness comes from basking in the light and the glory of the Lord and being free of physical wants and earthly desires.